h-yzeng/campus-nightmarket/README.md

 - **Browse Listings**: Search and filter food items by category, location, and seller
 - **Shopping Cart**: Add multiple items from different sellers
+- **Favorites/Wishlist**: Save favorite listings for quick access later
+- **Search History**: Auto-suggestions based on recent and popular searches
-- **Order Management**: Track your orders from placement to completion
+- **Order Management**: Track your orders from placement to completion with infinite scroll
 - **Seller Ratings**: View ratings and reviews before purchasing
-- **Real-time Notifications**: Get notified about order status updates
+- **Real-time Notifications**: Get notified about order status updates with sound feedback
 - **Review System**: Leave reviews for completed orders
+- **Dynamic Page Titles**: SEO-optimized titles for each page

 ### For Sellers